benwhalley/just-enough-r/docs/anova.md

 The problem with this regression output (i.e. from the `summary()` function) is that we can only see what are often called the *simple contrasts*.
 The parameters represent pairwise contrasts between two cells of the design, and don't test the *overall* effect of `A` or `B`.

-Rather than using multiple, pairwise comparisons, Anova is useful to provide a test of the combined effect of `A`, `B`, and the interaction of `A` and `B`.
+Rather than using multiple, pairwise comparisons, we use Anova to provide a test of the combined effect of `A`, `B`, and the interaction of `A` and `B`.

 ## Anova in R for SPSS users {-}

-At this point, I will show you how to achieve the output SPSS would give you by default.
+At this point I recognise SPSS users' main concern will be to reproduce the output SPSS would give by default.
 The code below uses the `Anova()` function from the `car::` package.
-This function replicates the built in `anova()` function (note lowercase 'a') and adds some additional features, including the ability to specify the type of sums of squares used for the F tests reported:
+This function is a replacement for the built in `anova()` function (note lowercase 'a') but adds some additional features, including the ability to specify the type of sums of squares used for the F tests reported: